 · Strong controllable braking independent of hand position/signalling/cargo

-· Also very simple for cable braking and rear derailleur gearing
+· Ideal for backpedal braking of rear derailleur gearing

-· 2 or 3 moving parts very simple to make
+· 2 moving parts very simple to make

-· Carries a 20L bucket of cargo with multi- pocket organiser
+· Frame Carries a front 20L bucket of cargo with multi- pocket organiser

 · Small bike handling and manoeuvrability with big bike power

-· Silent, powerful and jam-free backpedal braking with derailleur gearing
+· Silent and powerful backpedal braking with derailleur gearing

 Compared to car utility and boat trailers, bike 2 wheel trailers have a much narrower wheelbase and less deadweight so it is preferable to have the bottom at minimum ground clearance of say 4” , (the same as the pedal).
 Otherwise with the good inclined cornering of the bike a heavy (and high) load can easily flip the trailer.
 Even with inflated wheels the shock on rigid trailer (and bucket) cargo is fairly high so a suspension is useful to reduce the noise of loose cargo and possible damage.